 David H. Herrington is counsel based in the New York office.

-Mr. Herrington has conducted three patent infringement suits through trial and appeal, including Honeywell International v.
+Mr. Herrington has conducted a number of patent infringement suits through trial and appeal, including Honeywell International v.
 Hamilton Sundstrand Corporation

 , 370 F.3d 1131 (Fed.
 Cir.
 2004) (en banc), in which the firm won a victory for Hamilton Sundstrand Corporation in an important Federal Circuit en banc decision.
 He also has successfully represented clients in jury trials, international arbitrations, evidentiary hearings and appeals.
-In the last two years, he has argued the following appeals and other matters:
+He recently has argued the following appeals and other matters:

 - Peoples Federal Savings Bank v.
 People’s United Bank, 672 F.3d 1 (1st Cir.
 2012) (ruling in favor of client People’s United Bank, affirming denial of motion for preliminary injunction based on claim of trademark infringement)